 Another way to resolve ambiguity is to add route restrictions:

 With the option --flow-restrictions <FILE>, flow restriction for routes may be given.
-The input file takes the form
+Each line in the input file takes the form:

 <FLOW1> <EDGE1> <EDGE2> ... <EDGEk>